ionuthodina/dev.hodina.net/clcsxtbfd000f08l5d195b829.md

 ### To the hype and beyond

 Everybody talks about the possibilities we will have by integrating ChatGPT into different parts of our digital world.
-I wanted to share with you a better-informed opinion from someone I trust, that understands what are the implications and some of the practical use cases in the software development field.
+I want to share with you a better-informed opinion from someone I trust, that understands what are the implications and some of the practical use cases in the software development field.

 ### The opinion